 This is physiologic.
 On both sides of your vagina, just slightly inside, are two pea-shaped glands called Bartholin Glands.
 They help in lubricating the inside of the vaginal canal to prevent friction and injuries during intercourse.

 These release from the Bartholin’s gland can change the texture of your discharge during and just after intercourse.
-So, if you experience a change in the texture of your discharge after intercourse, you shouldn’t worry.
+Semen can also mix with your cervical mucus and come out later as a clear or whitish, stretchy discharge.
+So, if you experience a change in the texture of your discharge after intercourse, you shouldn’t worry, as long as there is no bad smell, itching, pain or bleeding.

 4. Delayed ovulation

 Delayed ovulation means, your usual timing of ovulation process is shifted to a later date.
-That means, instead of ovulation happening in the middle of your menstrual cycle, you may experience it just before your period or weeks later.
+That means, instead of ovulation happening in the middle of your menstrual cycle, you may ovulate later than usual, so the stretchy, slimy discharge can appear later in your cycle than you expect.

 This usually happens from external factors that affect hormone release from hypothalamus and pituitary glands.

-They include long term stress, sleepless nights, eating disorders, thyroid abnormalities, polycystic ovarina sndrome.
+They include long term stress, sleepless nights, eating disorders, thyroid abnormalities, polycystic ovarian syndrome (PCOS), sudden weight loss or gain, and very intense exercise.